 Information for Grandparents

 As mom and dad separate, children may be cutoff from the extended family members who have loved and cared for them.
-The best way to stay involved with your grandchildren is to have everyone see you as a "solution" and not as a "problem."
+The best way to stay involved with your grandchildren is to have everyone see you as a "solution" and not as a "problem".
 Avoid presenting yourself as a "problem" by hiding your feelings and staying out of the conflict, especially in front of the children.
 It is also important for you to encourage your child to make decisions in the best interest of the children.

 Suggested Reading List for Grandparents